-The following procedure describes how to configure Windows XP to use the machine on a network without Windows 2000 Server, Windows 2000 Professional, Windows XP Professional, Windows XP Home Edition, Windows NT Server, Windows NT Workstation or NetWare based print server.
+The following procedure describes how to configure Windows XP to use the machine on a network without a Windows 2000 Server, Windows 2000 Professional, Windows XP Server, Windows NT Server, Windows NT Workstation or NetWare based print server.

 Consult your network administrator about which of the two protocols is appropriate.